-Cranberry Orange Coffee Cake with Pecan Streusel is a lightened up coffee cake that’s studded with fresh cranberries and is bursting with fresh orange flavor!
+Cranberry Orange Coffee Cake with Pecan Streusel is a lighter cranberry coffee cake that’s studded with fresh cranberries and is bursting with fresh orange flavor!

 Have you done any Christmas baking yet?
 So far I haven’t baked any cookies but I think that will have changed by the end of the week.
 I’m craving my gingerbread macadamia biscotti, chocolate chip hazelnut snowball cookies, and my favorite peppermint bark to name a few.

 At least I’ve gotten around to making some holiday inspired breakfast treats.
 I made gingerbread waffles on my son’s 16th birthday last week, which I’ll be sharing with you next week

 And of course I baked the lovely Cranberry Orange Coffee Cake with Pecan Streusel that you see before you. 🙂

 I love making my pumpkin coffee cake this time of year, but the cranberry orange combination is one of my absolute favorite around the holidays.

 I’m a huge fan of coffee cake but don’t eat it often as it’s normally laden with so much butter and sugar.
 One slice can run you 450-500 calories!

 I lightened up this Cranberry Orange Coffee Cake with Pecan Streusel a bit so I could enjoy this for breakfast with a lot less guilt.
 One slice is about 314 calories and it’s every bit as satisfying as those others.

 It’s 100% whole grain, but it’s still incredibly tender.
 Whole wheat flour and low fat buttermilk contribute to this tenderness.